xitrum-framework/xitrum/dev/README.rst

 2. Copy content of dev/build.sbt.end to the end of build.sbt.
 3. Run ``sbt publish`` or ``sbt`` then from SBT command prompt run ``+ publish``.
-4. Login at https://oss.sonatype.org/ and from "Staging Repositories" select the newly published item, then click "Close".
+4. Login at https://oss.sonatype.org/ and from "Staging Repositories" select the newly published item, then click "Close" then "Release".

 This workflow is for others to easily do ``sbt publish-local`` without PGP key.
 Otherwise there will be error: